danpdraper/eia/README.md

 #### Articles

-Every article should be on its own line and should follow the format `(Number) Text ...
+Every article should be on its own line and should follow the format '(Number) Text ...
 [Article Delimiter] Text ...
-[Article Delimiter] ...`.
+[Article Delimiter] ...'.
 The line should start with the article number in parentheses (round brackets) and every article delimiter (bullet points and bullet-point-like letters, numbers and roman numerals) should be enclosed in square brackets.
 Any non-number and non-letter character that is being used as a bullet point but is not a bullet point (such as a dash) should be replaced with a bullet point.
 Here are some examples:

 ```
 Unprocessed: Article 1.
 I like walking the dog: a. when it is warm and b. when I am well-rested.